 Dynasty Trusts Aren’t Only for Large Estates

-It’s a common assumption that smaller estates (those with less than a million dollars in assets) can’t justify Dynasty Trust protection.
-However, a reduced Dynasty Trust protection can be provided for those who’d like to preserve portions of their estate for future generations.
+It’s a common assumption that smaller estates (those with less than a million dollars in assets) can’t justify dynasty trust protection.
+However, reduced dynasty trust protection can be provided for those who’d like to preserve portions of their estate for future generations.

 Dynasty Trusts Don’t Last Forever (In Some States)

 Some states don’t place limitations on trust duration, allowing the trust to continue passing from generation to generation indefinitely.
-Others, like Alaska, Maryland, South Dakota, Idaho, and Wisconsin, have done away with laws against perpetuities—requiring the trust to end 21 years after the death of the last known beneficiary.
+Others, like Alaska, Maryland, South Dakota, Idaho, and Wisconsin, have done away with laws against perpetuities, which required the trust to end 21 years after the death of the last known beneficiary.

 The Trustee for a Dynasty Trust Should be a Corporation

-Because the purpose of a Dynasty Trust is to last throughout several lifetimes, many choose to designate a corporate trustee, such as a bank or an independent trust company who will be able to serve as trustee for the entire lifetime of the trust.
+Because the purpose of a dynasty trust is to last throughout several lifetimes, many choose to designate a corporate trustee, such as a bank or an independent trust company, which will be able to serve as trustee for the entire lifetime of the trust.

 A Charity Can Be a Beneficiary of a Dynasty Trust

 Many people like to gift a portion of their assets to charity upon their passing.
-This can also be done in a Dynasty Trust.
-Incorporating a charity into a Dynasty Trust is relatively simple.
-For example: you can have your attorney include a provision that states that with every beneficiary’s passing, 20% of the trust’s assets get donated to the charity of your choice.
+This can also be done in a dynasty trust.
+Incorporating a charity into a dynasty trust is relatively simple.
+For example, you can have your attorney include a provision that states that with every beneficiary’s passing, 20% of the trust’s assets will be donated to the charity of your choice.

 Disadvantages to Consider with Dynasty Trusts